jamiepg4/prosecutor_data/README.md

 # prosecutor_data
-Data project looking at race/ethnicity of district attorneys/prosecutors nationally and whether they were elected in uncontested races
+Data Team: Project to look at race/ethnicity of district attorneys/prosecutors nationally and whether they were elected in uncontested races